Professor X: Later stories

+He often acts as a public advocate for mutant rights and is the authority most of the Marvel superhero community turns to for advice on mutants.
 In a number of comics, Xavier is shown to have a dark side, a part of himself that he struggles to suppress.
-Perhaps the most notable appearance of this character element is in the Onslaught storyline, in which the crossover event's antagonist is a physical manifestation of that dark side.
-Also, Onslaught is created in the most violent act Xavier claims to have done: erasing the mind of Magneto.
 In X-Men #106 (August 1977), the new X-Men fight images of the original team, which have been created by what Xavier says is his "evil self ... who would use his powers for personal gain and conquest", which he says he is normally able to keep in check.
 In the 1984 four-part series titled The X-Men and the Micronauts, Xavier's dark desires manifest themselves as the Entity and threaten to destroy the Micronauts' universe.

-In other instances, Xavier is shown to be secretive and manipulative.
+In the Onslaught storyline, the crossover event's antagonist is a physical manifestation of Xavier's dark side.
+Also, Onslaught is created in the most violent act Xavier claims to have done: erasing the mind of Magneto.
 During the Onslaught storyline, the X-Men find Xavier's files, the "Xavier Protocols", which detail how to kill many of the characters, including Xavier himself, should the need ever arise, such as if they went rogue.

-Astonishing X-Men vol. 3, #12 (August 2005) reveals that when Xavier realizes that the Danger Room has become sentient, he keeps it trapped and experiments on it for years, an act that Cyclops calls "the oppression of a new life" and equates to humanity's treatment of mutants (however, X-Men Legacy #220 - 224 reveals that Xavier did not intend for the Danger Room to become sentient: it was an accident, and Xavier sought a way to free Danger, but was unable to find a way to accomplish this without deleting her sentience as well).
+While he always presented himself as an advocate for mutant rights, Professor X's status as a mutant himself and originator of the X-Men only became public during the 2001 story "E Is for Extinction".
+In Astonishing X-Men vol. 3, #12 (August 2005), it is revealed that Xavier keeps the Danger Room trapped and experiments on it for years despite learning of its sentience, an act that Cyclops calls "the oppression of a new life" and equates to humanity's treatment of mutants.
+However, X-Men Legacy #220 - 224 reveals that Xavier did not intend for the Danger Room to become sentient: it was an accident, and Xavier sought a way to free Danger, but was unable to find a way to accomplish this without deleting her sentience as well.